 You can also go to Security Alerts where all known phishing emails targeting the Intuit brand are posted.
 If you find a similar email, please delete the email you received as well as remove it from your trash.
-There are no further steps necessary; however, if you do not find a similar email, please forward the email to firstname.lastname@example.org for further investigation.
+There are no further steps necessary; however, if you do not find a similar email, please click here to submit a suspicious email report.

 Pharming is another scam where a fraudster installs malicious code on a personal computer or server.
 This code then redirects any clicks you make on a website to another fraudulent Website without your consent or knowledge.
 To avoid pharming, follow the basic computer safety guidelines in Protect Your Computer.
 Be especially careful when entering financial information on a website.
 Look for the ‘s’ in https and the key or lock symbol at the bottom of the browser.
 If the website looks different than when you last visited, be suspicious and don’t click unless you are absolutely certain the site is secure.

 Unfortunately, phishing emails are not the only way people can try to fool you into providing personal information in an effort to steal your identity or commit fraud.
 Fraudsters also use the phone to solicit your personal information.
 This telephone version of phishing is sometimes called vishing.
 Vishing relies on “social engineering” techniques to trick you into providing information that others can use to access and use your important accounts.
 People can also use this information to assume your identity and open new accounts.

 To avoid being fooled by a vishing attempt: